-In this mouse study, host blood vessels have begun growing into the PEC-Encap combination product at 4 weeks.
+In this mouse study, host blood vessels have begun growing around the PEC-Encap combination product at 4 weeks.

 At 8 weeks, vascularization is developing rapidly.

-The Encaptra device is designed to prevent immune rejection by surrounding PEC-01 cells with a permeable, protective membrane.
+The Encaptra device is designed to prevent immune rejection by surrounding PEC-01 cells with a semi-permeable, protective membrane.